-The British Army fought in numerous theatres of war during WW1, and in each a number of battles and engagements too place.
+The British Army fought in numerous theatres of war during WW1, and in each of them a number of battles and engagements took place.
 Find out what and when, who took part and what happened:

 Where were the battlefields of the Great War?
 What are they like today?
 What is the best way of visiting them?
 The best place to start is here:

 The Long, Long Trail is owned, designed, built and written by Chris Baker.
 He is a freelance military historian and battlefield guide, former Chairman of the Western Front Association and an Honorary Research Fellow at the University of Birmingham Department of War Studies.
 Read more here